Remember You (album)

 Remember You is the eighteenth studio album by Japanese recording artist Ayumi Hamasaki.
 Preceded by seven singles released from 2020 to 2022, it also marks her first studio album release in the Reiwa era.

 To promote the release, Hamasaki named her New Year's Eve concerts after the album: Countdown Live 2022–2023 A: Remember You.
 Two concerts were held over December 30 and 31, with the latter date streamed through dTV.
-On December 28, it was announced that the song "(Not) Remember You" would be made available on January 1, 2023 as a pre-release album track on all streaming platforms.
-A second pre-release album track, "Just the Way You Are", was released on January 18 alongside a promotional clip featuring Kumamoto Pro-Wrestling, who is a member of the comedy duo Benishoga.
+On December 28, it was announced that the song "(Not) Remember You" would be made available on January 1, 2023, as a pre-release album track on all streaming platforms.
+A second pre-release album track, "Just the Way You Are", was released on January 18 alongside a promotional clip featuring Kumamoto Pro-Wrestling, a member of the comedy duo Benishoga.
 After its release online, Japanese media widely covered the collaboration, praising the song as "a gentle, yet emotional ballad".

 Background

+Hamasaki confirmed that she was working on her next studio album in April 2022, announcing it at the end of her Asia Tour: 24th Anniversary Special concert.
+Its release date was later changed due to issues with writer's block, moving from 2022 to January 25, 2023.

-Remember You is an outlier in Hamasaki's standard release schedule from earlier in her career, being seven years after her last studio album Made in Japan.
-After a string of singles across 2020 and 2021, the singer commented on her official Instagram account on March 2, 2022 that she was "receiving many exciting demos" from multiple composers, seeming to confirm she was planning an album release.
-One of those demos was confirmed in the same post to be from Tetsuya Komuro, who would later be credited as the composer and arranger on her single "Mask".
+Remember You is an outlier in Hamasaki's standard release schedule, being seven years after her last studio album Made in Japan.
+After a string of singles across 2020 and 2021, the singer commented on her official Instagram account on March 2, 2022 that she was "receiving many exciting demos" from multiple composers.
+One of those demos was confirmed to be from Tetsuya Komuro; he was later credited as the composer and arranger for her single "Mask".

-Hamasaki confirmed that she was working on her next studio album in April 2022, announcing it at the end of her Asia Tour: 24th Anniversary Special concert, with a tentative release date as "Fall 2022".
-However, it was delayed, with the singer attributing the change in release date to ongoing issues with writer's block.
-The new release date was confirmed to be January 25, 2023.

-The album includes all of the singles that Hamasaki has released since 2020, including her cover of Yumi Matsutoya's "Haru yo, koi".
-These span from over the last two years, with the earliest single being "Ohia no Ki" - a track Hamasaki dedicated to her then-newborn son - which also served as her first single since the 2018 EP Trouble.

-The singer spoke often of struggling with the creative process and burnout during the creation of the album, with this being the longest gap between studio album releases she has had in her career.
-This has also been referred to in public statements by the singer, such as anxiety surrounding being able to "do what Ayu would do" when deciding how to perform on-stage.
-It is also Hamasaki's first full album release since her 2017 announcement of having impaired hearing in her right ear, being fully deaf in her left ear since the 2000s.
+The singer spoke of struggling with the creative process and burnout during the creation of the album, as well as having anxiety figuring out "what Ayu would do" when preparing to perform on-stage.
+Remember you is also Hamasaki's first full album release since speaking about having impaired hearing in her right ear, being fully deaf in her left ear since the 2000s.